-The Story of the World (SOTW) by Susan Wise Bauer presents world history through narration and storytelling in this four-volume series.
+The Story of the World (SOTW) by Susan Wise Bauer presents world history through storytelling in this four-volume series.
 While these books are written at increasing levels of difficulty, they might be read aloud to younger children and read independently by older.
 The SOTW books are available in your choice of hardcover, paperback(lay-flat binding), PDF downloads, and audiobook on CD or MP3 download.

 Many will recognize Bauer as one of the authors of The Well-Trained Mind (www.wwnorton.com)—an exceptionally useful book on providing a classical education.
 This history series is intended to be used within the context of just such an education, even though it will also work within more traditional approaches.